Orange-OpenSource/ouds-ios/docs_release/README.md

     >
 -->

-- Do not forget to update the documentation using `generateDoc.sh` script.
+- Do not forget to update the documentation using `uploadWebDoc.sh` script.
 It will let a ZIP file of the documentation in */tmp* folder ; get this file and add it as release artifact, or if you want just download the sources from GitHub on *gh-pages* branch.
-You should also through Xcode build the documentation (_Product > Build Documentation_) and export each documentation catalog as documentation archive (doccarchive) (_Right click on catalog > Export), compress all these files in one ZIP archive (GitHub consider them as empty so won't accept them for upload) and upload as artifact.
+You should also through Xcode build the documentation (_Product > Build Documentation_) and export each documentation catalog as documentation archive (doccarchive) (_Right click on catalog > Export_), compress all these files in one ZIP archive (GitHub consider them as empty so won't accept them for upload) and upload as artifact.
+In few words, put in release artifacts all the doccarchives in a ZIP in one side, and the HTML merged version in the other side.

 ## Prepare Next Release